-Gwent Supporting People Cross-Authority & Regional Schemes 2016
+Gwent Supporting People Cross-Authority & Regional Schemes

-The Supporting People Programme funds 504 units and 1,229.84 hours of support for cross authority or regional schemes across Gwent.
-The current regional schemes and the cross authority services can be seen in the charts below.
+2017: The Supporting People Programme funds 518 units and 1397.44 hours of support for cross authority or regional schemes across Gwent.
+The current regional schemes and the cross authority services can be seen in the chart below.
 All services contract directly with the lead Local Authority who holds responsibility for contract monitoring and review.

-Jointly funded regional or sub regional services
+Jointly funded regional or sub regional services and cross authority services